 Oil style pickles are common in North India, and salt and oil play important parts in the pickling process.
 Salt adds to the flavour, draws moisture out of the vegetable and inhibits bacterial growth.
 Oil acts as a barrier and keeps the vegetables moist.
 Different oils produce different tasting pickles.

 Today’s pickle is a beautiful crunchy carrot pickle, made mustardy with the use of mustard oil and mustard seeds.
+It is a perfect accompaniment to parathas, vegetable pulao or any meal, really.

 Are you after other Carrot Recipes?
 Try Carrot Rice, Cumin and Ginger Glazed Carrots, Carrot Thoran and an interesting Carrot Curry with Crumble.